markusfalk/dndresden/README.md

 - Is paint within their molds?
 - Are all edges either well rounded or sharp egdged as advertised?
-- Are there any scratches out of the box or bubbles within a pull of raisin dice?
+- Are there any scratches out of the box or bubbles within a pull of resin dice?

 ### Value